CSCfi/csc-user-guide/docs/apps/blender.md

 # Blender

-Blender is the free, open source 3D creation suite which supports a variety of graphical applications such as 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.
+Blender is a free, open source 3D creation suite which supports a variety of visualization use cases, such as 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.

 ## Available